 1. Ching Shih – Female Pirate, Ultimate Badass

-Ching Shih was an incredibly badass woman, because not only was she a female pirate, but she’s also considered the most successful pirate in history.
+Ching Shih was an incredibly badass woman.
+Not only was she a female pirate, but she’s also considered the most successful pirate in history.

 Pirates are cool.
-Ching Shih was extremely cool, even for a pirate, as not only did she command the biggest fleet of any pirate captain ever; but she was so feared and respected she even managed to die in her own bed a free woman – unheard of for a pirate captain.
+Ching Shih was extremely cool, hailing as the commander of the biggest fleet of any pirate captain in history.
+She was so feared and respected she even died in her own bed a free woman – unheard of for a pirate captain.
 That’s right, even the Chinese government (which was not particularly known for its leniency) left her the hell alone.

 Becoming a Pirate

-In her early life, Ching Shih was a wealthy and powerful prostitute who married Ching I, the leader of the infamous Red Flag Fleet and notorious pirate.
-Whatever the circumstances of their marriage, we know that Ching Shih owned 50% of everything her husband had control of.
+In her early life, Ching Shih was a wealthy and powerful prostitute.
+She married Ching I, the leader of the infamous Red Flag Fleet and notorious pirate.
+The circumstances of the union are unknown but sources show that Ching Shih owned 50% of everything her husband had control of.
 Let me assure you – this was not a normal thing for women in the 1800’s.

-In 1807, Ching I died, and Ching Shih didn’t hesitate to act.
-Knowing her tenuous position and the alleged “weakness” of a female head, Ching Shih moved quickly to establish dominance and authority – or risk being overthrown.
+In 1807, Ching I died and Ching Shih’s position immediately became tenuous.
+The alleged weakness of a female head meant she had to fast establish dominance and authority – or risk being overthrown.

-Killing two birds with one stone, she quickly took her adopted son as her lover (weird) and established him as the figurehead of her fleet.
-She had provided the men with the male figure they needed to not challenge their fragile masculinity; whilst simultaneously ensuring her position as the true head of the fleet, with a man who was completely and utterly loyal and devoted to her.
+Killing two birds with one stone, she took her adopted son as her lover (weird) and established him as the figurehead of her fleet.
+She had provided the men with the male figure that would not challenge their fragile masculinity; whilst simultaneously ensuring her position as the true head of the fleet, with a man who was completely loyal and devoted to her.